CHAPTER 155: ZONING CODE

 NONCONFORMING USE.
 A use of land, building or premises that lawfully existed prior to the enactment of a zoning ordinance, and that is maintained after the effective date of such ordinance, even though it does not comply or even violates the use restrictions, limitations and prohibitions applicable to the area in which it is situated after the enactment of a zoning ordinance.

 NONMETALLIC MINERAL PRODUCT MANUFACTURING (NAICS CODE 32).
 An industrial facility used for the manufacturing and production of Clay Product and Refractory Manufacturing (NAICS 3271); Glass and Glass Product Manufacturing (NAICS 3272); Cement and Concrete Product Manufacturing (NAICS 3273); Lime and Gypsum Product Manufacturing (NAICS 3274); and Other Nonmetallic Mineral Product Manufacturing (NAICS 3279).
+This includes facilities that engage in the recycling, storage, processing, resale, or reuse of recovered materials.

 OVERLAY ZONE.
 A geographic zone, characterized as a buffer or overlay, which imposes additional requirements, limitations and prohibitions upon the underlying zoning district whose geographic boundaries do not coincide with the boundaries of the overlay or buffer area.
 In interpreting the regulations specified by the OVERLAY ZONE, its requirements are to take precedence and control over those set forth in the underlying district.
 Variances may not be granted to the geographic boundaries of the OVERLAY ZONE.